bcornelis/CarND-MPC-Project/README.md

 ## How to run
 I've used the steps described below to install all required libraries, but:
-* I had to use Ipopt v3.12.7; other versions were not workin
+* I had to use Ipopt v3.12.7; other versions were not working
 * I used the Eclipse cmake generator with debug mode active: `cmake -G"Eclipse CDT4" -DCMAKE_BUILD_TYPE=Debug`
 * I have to start the simulator using the following command, not to have decimal conversion issues:
   `LC_ALL=C ./term2_sim.x86_64`